aammd/MS_computational_ecology_opinion/compecol.md

 applied mathematics) are different.
 If anything, this calls for increased collaboration, where these approaches are put to work in complementarity.

-@barr14lqt highlighted the fact that, professional ecologists received *less* quantitative and computational thinking that they think should be necessary.
+@barr14lqt highlighted the fact that professional ecologists received *less* quantitative and computational thinking that they think should be necessary.
-Increasing the amount of such training does not necessarily imply that natural history or field practice will be sacrified on the altar of mathematics: rather, ecology would benefit from introducing more quantitative skills and reasoning across all courses, and introductory ones in particular [@hoff16dam].
-Instead of dividing the field further beteen empirically and theoretically minded scientists, this would showcase quantitative skills are being transversal to all questions that ecology can adress.
+Increasing the amount of such training does not necessarily imply that natural history or field practice will be sacrificed on the altar of mathematics: rather, ecology would benefit from introducing more quantitative skills and reasoning across all courses, and introductory ones in particular [@hoff16dam].
+Instead of dividing the field further between empirically and theoretically minded scientists, this would showcase quantitative skills are being transversal to all questions that ecology can address.
 What to teach, and how to integrate it to the existing curriculum, does of course requires discussion and consensus building by the community.

-A related problem is that most practicing ecologists are terrible role models when it comes to showcasing good practices of data management (because there are no incentives to do this); and data management is a crucial step towards easier computational approaches.
+A related problem is that most practising ecologists are terrible role models when it comes to showcasing good practices of data management (because there are no incentives to do this); and data management is a crucial step towards easier computational approaches.
 Even in the minority of cases where ecologists do